PMArkive/NintendoClients_wiki/DDL-Parse-Trees.md

-You may be surprised to see the real names of parameter and structure members on many of the pages that describe NEX protocols.
+You may be surprised to see the real names of parameter and structure members on many of the wiki pages.
 NEX has automatically generated the code that encodes/decodes method parameters and structures from a data definition language (DDL), and many games contain the parse tree of the DDL declarations in their data segment.
 It's encoded in big-endian byte order (regardless of the platform) and looks as follows:

 | Type | Description |
 | --- | --- |